voxman90/frontend-project-44/README.md

 -  00:10 - After cloning, you need to run the ``npm link`` command (as administrator) in the working directory of the package.
 -  00:25 - After that, you need to install the program in the preferred directory with the command ``npm link @hexlet/code``
 -  01:01 - The game is launched with the ``brain-even`` command
 -  01:10 - The rules are simple: the user must answer three questions correctly.
+The program asks if the number is **even**.
 -  01:23 - If the user answers wrongly, the game ends.
 -  01:33 - If the user answers something else instead of ***yes*** or ***no***, it will be counted as an wrong answer.